epfml/sent2vec/README.md

 To compile the library, simply run a `make` command from the `src` folder.

 # Generating Features from Pre-Trained Models
 Given a pre-trained model `model.bin` (download links see below), here is how to generate the sentence features for an input text.
-The input text file needs to be provided as one sentence per line.
+If you choose to download and use one of our models, you can use the python code provided in the `get_sentence_embeddings_from_pre-trained_models` notebook.
+It handles tokenization and can be given raw sentences.
+An alternative to this code would be to directly use the `print-vectors` command, the input text file needs to be provided as one sentence per line:

 ```
 ./fasttext print-vectors model.bin < text.txt